 What is peroneal tendinopathy?

-It’s characterised by structural changes of the peroneal tendon in response to a change in load.
+Peroneal tendinopathy is structural changes of the peroneal tendon in response to a change in load.
 This could be a change in mode, intensity, or duration of physical activity or athletic training.

-Over time, the tendon thickens in an attempt to manage the increase in load more effectively and it becomes painful and weak.
+The tendon thickens in an attempt to manage the increase in load more effectively and it becomes painful and weak.

 Depending on the stage of the tendinopathy, these structural changes are reversible and can respond well to physiotherapy management.